Texas Department of Housing & Community Affairs - Building Homes and Strengthening Communities

 (Top)

-What happens if my Application has an error or I forgot to include an attachment?
+What happens if my application has an error or I forgot to include an attachment?

-Applications must be substantially complete when submitted to the Department.
+Applications must be substantially complete when submitted to TDHCA.
 This means that all volumes must be included and forms completed.
-However, in the circumstance that there was an oversight on the Application or the Department requires further clarification about something submitted, the Department will issue an Administrative Deficiency (“Deficiency”).
-This Deficiency will be sent to the Applicant in an email.
-The Deficiency will include what the issue with the Application as well as curative measures that may be taken to correct the Deficiency.
-The Deficiency will include a date that the deficient item must be cured by.
-If the Deficiency is not cured by that date, the Application will be terminated.
-Department staff is available to assist Applicants with Application issues.
-In the event that an Application is terminated, the Applicant may reapply for funds as long as the NOFA has not closed and there is adequate funding.
+However, in the event of an oversight on the application, or TDHCA requires further clarification, TDHCA will issue an Administrative Deficiency (“Deficiency”).
+This Deficiency will be sent to the applicant in an email.
+The Deficiency will include the issue with the application as well as curative measures that may be taken to correct the Deficiency.
+The Deficiency will include a date that the deficient item(s) must be cured by.
+If the Deficiency is not cured by that date, the application will be terminated.
+TDHCA staff is available to assist applicants with application issues.
+In the event that an application is terminated, the applicant may appeal staff’s decision in accordance with 10 TAC §1.7 or they may reapply for an agreement under an open NOFA.
 A terminated application will not negatively impact a newly submitted application.

 (Top)